-Marijuana Use for Oak Heights Elementary (Edmonds SD), page 2 of 2
+Marijuana Use for Spruce Elementary (Edmonds SD), page 2 of 2 indicates a significant change from the previous year or a significant difference between state and local results, p<0.05

 The percentages in this chart are based on all students who reported getting marijuana in the past 30 days, regardless whether they reported using in the past 30 days.
 Students could select multiple sources.